• Target level of study

 Objectives

-Teach techniques for fitting hearing aids, including selection, fitting, dispensing, checking the effectiveness of the hearing aid and prosthetic education of the person fitted.
+Teach techniques for fitting hearing aids, taking into account the selection, fitting, delivery, and effectiveness testing of hearing aids, as well as providing prosthetic education to the person receiving the device.

 Read more